rust-lang/rust/text/0000-inline-semantic.md

 ```

 The problem of `mir!` in this context is trying to kill a fly with a sledgehammer. `mir!` is a very
-generic mechanism, which requiring stabilizing the MIR syntax and considering the interaction with
+generic mechanism which requires stabilizing the MIR syntax and considering the interaction with
 the surrounding code.
 Besides, `#[implicit_caller_location]` itself still exists and the magic
 constants `$CallerFile` etc are still magic.